International students

 Support for families

 Leeds has plenty to offer families, including great schools, facilities and activities.
-Check our international families pages to find out more about applying for schools, arranging childcare, ways to meet other parents and discover our family-friendly campus.
+Check our support pages for parents, guardians and families to find out more about applying for schools, arranging childcare, ways to meet other parents and discover our family-friendly campus.

 Support for disabled students